CarlMungazi/sourcecodeadventures/_posts/2017-09-01-barney-interview.md

 ---

-### Q. What made you chose Mithril and how are you using it?
+### Q. What made you choose Mithril and how are you using it?

 Just over 3 years ago I joined a small startup as interface designer & developer for an application we would be making from scratch.
 Previously, I'd been working fixed-term contracts at agencies & small businesses and the choice of which 3rd party technologies I'd use (if I had a say at all) was always dependent on a notional idea of maintainability based on the familiarity of other engineers or received wisdom based on what seemed to be popular.